skramm/homog2d/docs/homog2d_devinfo.md

 ## Testing

-20221217: recently found out that Travis, that was support to offer illimited credits to OSS... has in fact allowed a limited number of credits to free plans.
-And, guess what, I incidentally discovered that my test builds were not done!
+20221217: recently found out that Travis, that claimed to offer illimited credits to OSS... has in fact (recently) allowed a limited number of credits to free plans.
+And, guess what, I incidentally discovered that my test builds were not done anymore (without any warning, of course, why would they do that...)
-So currently migrating the CI test process to Github Actions (see folder .github/workflows).
+Thus the recent migration of the CI test process to Github Actions (see folder .github/workflows).